DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 [O, People chosen by the fate.
 I welcome <span title="Here she addresses in plural">your</span> visit.]

-It felt asif  the voice was communicating directly with Kai's soul itself...
+It felt as if  the voice was communicating directly with Kai's soul itself...

 _That voice just now..._